sparticle999/SpaceCompany/README.md

 # Plans for the Future
 - Nuclear Power
-- Rockets into space
 - Satelites
 - GeoStationary satelites give information/second
-- Explore Moon
 - Space elevator
 - [Change UI from bootstrap to my own]
-- [Donations through paypal]
 - [Achievements]

 #RoadMap

-v0.0.7
-- ~Added Resource Technology Upgrade to double resource machines.~ [Done]
-- ~Nerfed Science.~ [Done]
-- ~Changed the per second display to be zero if the storage is full.~ [Done]
+v0.1.0 The Space Update [Released to the Public]
+- Added space travel to The Moon, Venus, Mars and the Asteroid Belt
+- Added new resources: Space Metal, Methane Gas, Titanium, Silver, Gold and Platinum.
-- Fix negative energy.
+- Fixed negative energy.

-v0.0.8
+- Added Saving
+- Added Donations through paypal

+v0.1.1
 -
--
--

 # Changelog:

+v0.0.7
+- Added Resource Technology Upgrade to double resource machines.
+- Nerfed Science.
+- Changed the per second display to be zero if the storage is full.

 v0.0.6
 - Added the other icons for the rest of the resources